This is my personal take on how I manage, edit and share my photos from multiple sources in a single Lightroom Classic CC catalogue.

 Here is a brief overview of a very long article.

-- An overview of my requirements for managing photos – Lightroom Classic CC is really the online piece of software meeting my requirements.
+- An overview of my requirements for managing photos – Lightroom Classic CC is really the only piece of software meeting my requirements.

 - Something about my folder structure.